Highlight the heart of Gdansk, its meticulously reconstructed Old Town. Wander through historic streets and soak in the Hanseatic atmosphere.

 A site for solemn reflection, commemorating the victims of World War II.

-This slender peninsula offers expansive beaches, charming coastal fishing villages, and natural beauty.
+This slender peninsula offers expansive beaches, charming seaside fishing communities, and natural beauty.

 Peak season; attractions are fully open, but expect larger crowds.
 Book ahead for popular tours and transport.

 Fewer crowds, but a few coastal attractions may have limited hours or close.
-Confirm in advance for accessibility.
+Check ahead of time for accessibility.